cockroachdb/docs/v22.2/copy-from.md

 ---
 title: COPY FROM
-summary: Copy data from a third-party client to CockroachDB.
+summary: Copy data from a third-party client to a CockroachDB table.
 toc: true
 docs_area: reference.sql
 ---